-For clients who have experienced trauma, Cornerstone Healing Center provides EMDR (Eye Movement Desensitization and Reprocessing) therapy.
+For clients who have experienced trauma, Cornerstone Healing Center provides Eye Movement Desensitization and Reprocessing therapy, also known as EMDR.
 EMDR is often used for treating post-traumatic stress disorder and can be effective in treating those with addiction and/or a history of trauma.

 EMDR is a psychotherapy approach that complements group therapy and 12 Step programing at our Scottsdale treatment center.
 Each client’s addiction treatment plan is individualized to meet their unique needs.
 Not all clients in our outpatient rehab program will require EMDR, but for some, it can be highly effective for long-term recovery.

 EMDR therapy uses the client’s rapid eye movements to process trauma.
 Compared to what many picture as traditional “talk therapy,” EMDR relies more on physical movement during each session.